North Dakota hosts Utah Tech after Gooden's 27-point game

 Grand Forks, North Dakota; Friday, 2 p.m.
 EST

-BOTTOM LINE: Utah Tech plays the North Dakota Fightin’ Hawks after Cameron Gooden scored 27 points in Utah Tech’s 81-71 win against the Idaho Vandals.
+BOTTOM LINE: Utah Tech visits the North Dakota Fightin’ Hawks after Cameron Gooden scored 27 points in Utah Tech’s 81-71 victory against the Idaho Vandals.

 The Fightin’ Hawks have gone 1-2 at home.
-North Dakota has a 1-3 record in games decided by 10 points or more.
+North Dakota is 1-3 in games decided by 10 or more points.

-The Trailblazers have gone 1-3 away from home.
-Utah Tech ranks sixth in the WAC with 11.0 offensive rebounds per game led by Trevon Snoddy averaging 2.0.
+The Trailblazers are 1-3 on the road.
+Utah Tech is eighth in the WAC scoring 73.0 points per game and is shooting 41.4%.

 TOP PERFORMERS: B.J.
-Omot is shooting 39.7% and averaging 12.3 points for the Fightin’ Hawks.
-Matt Norman is averaging 9.3 points for North Dakota.
+Omot is scoring 12.3 points per game and averaging 3.7 rebounds for the Fightin’ Hawks.
+Matt Norman is averaging 9.3 points and 2.3 rebounds while shooting 40.9% for North Dakota.

 Gooden is averaging 16.2 points for the Trailblazers.
 Tanner Christensen is averaging 10.8 points for Utah Tech.